 The 2000s & 2020’s Role in the Evolution of Outsourcing

 In the 20 years between Y2K and 2020, outsourcing skyrocketed.
 You can imagine why — technological progress.
 And we’re not just talking about Internet speeds.
-Business processes, methodologies (the Agile Manifesto was published in 2001), cloud tech, industry disruptors, and VCs, is generating a new era of tech.
+The evolution of business processes, methodologies (the Agile Manifesto was published in 2001), cloud, industry disruptors, and VCs, is generating a new era of tech.

 Outsourcing drivers and enablers ebb and flow with what the market needs.
 For example, in 2020, outsourcing objectives shifted from agility, quality, and scalability to cost reduction, flexibility, and speed to market (see graph below).